Tim55667757/TKSBrokerAPI/README_EN.md

 - `futures` — close all futures positions,
 - but, you can not specify `currencies` — to close all positions in currencies, due to the reasons described above.

+Since TKSBrokerAPI v1.5.* it is possible to use the `--close-all` key with the `--ticker` or `--figi` keys.
+In this case, positions and all open limit and stop orders for the specified instrument are closed.

 <details>
   <summary>Command to cancel one stop order by its ID</summary>